 Chris Burke is one of our graphic designers at MBA Research.
 He is responsible for design of LAPs, various print and exhibit materials, and content on the MBA Learning Center.
 Chris is a graduate of Columbus College of Art and Design and started at MBA Research in 1989.
 When he isn’t working, Chris is interested in art, museums, reading, festivals, listening to and playing music (drums), concerts, movies, camping, hiking, and sports (especially OSU football, GO BUCKS!
 O-H, I-O).

-Anna Haugh joined the MBA Research team in July 2022 as a Marketing Lead/Graphic Designer.
+Anna Haugh joined the MBA Research team in July 2022 as a Marketing Associate/Graphic Designer.
 Born and raised in Long Beach California, she decided to go to college away from home to Ohio University to major in media studies & arts while minoring in marketing.
 After earning her bachelor’s degree in communication, she moved to Columbus Ohio.
 She regularly visits her family in California and loves traveling all around the country.
 On the weekends she enjoys watching movies, eating at new restaurants, and exploring the Columbus area.

 Rachel Tennison has been with MBA Research & Curriculum Center since 2020.
 She graduated from Wittenberg University in 2016 with Bachelor of Arts degrees in English and Communication.
 She lives in Columbus, Ohio, and enjoys cooking, spending time outdoors, listening to audiobooks, and filling her apartment with plants.